 Today, vinyl is by no means dead, but the rise of Spotify and other digital services has pulled us farther away from experiencing music and the artists we love in a more visual, tactile manner.
 We became inspired to honor and elevate album artwork in the way that we know best; a unique method of framing actual records such that the album cover shows in full, with the vinyl peeking out of its sleeve:

-The sleeve and vinyl are mounted under specially-cut, archival, white 6-ply matting, and framed using black or white Maple from sustainably-harvested forests.
+The sleeve and vinyl are mounted under specially-cut, archival, white 6-ply matting, and framed using black or white maple profiles.
 What's cool is that the labels on the vinyl offer another visual element that compliments the cover art, sometimes in surprising ways.

 This is a just sneak peek at this new presentation.
 We'll be unveiling more photos and some of the top album covers of all time over the next several days, leading up to the launch of Level Vinyl.